tailrecursion/hlisp-starter/README.md

   semantically equivalent to Lisp function application.
 This is also the means of composition in both systems.

+## HTML-As-Lisp is a Possible Solution

 * **The HTML document can be evaluated as a Lisp program.**

   Given that HTML and Lisp are semantically compatible, it's possible to actually evaluate an HTML document as a Lisp program.
 The browser could be made to evaluate the body of the document when the page loads and replace the body contents with the result.

+* **Lisp provides rich means of abstraction.**

+  The abstraction-building capability of Lisp is well known.

+* **Lisp is flexible enough to encompass all of the disparate domains.**

+  The power and flexibility of a full-featured Lisp is more than capable of handling the demands of user interface programming.

 ## Demo